halexand/halexand.github.io/pages/about.md

 <div class="row">
   <div class="medium-7 columns">
 My current research focuses on understanding the biogeochemical functioning and physiological ecology of eukaryotic phytoplankton in a changing ocean.
 In particular, I am interested in the maintenance of genetic diversity in these populations and the role of biodiversity in ecosystem functioning.
 I use a combination of culture- and field-based experiments and 'omic techniques to address these questions.<br>
 More generally, I am interested in open science, management and better utilization (and sharing) of large data sets, and the improvment computational tools and resources for sceintists.
-Along these lines, I am a instructor for <a href="http://www.software-carpentry.org/">Software Carpentry<a>.
+Along these lines, I am a instructor for <a href="http://www.software-carpentry.org/">Software Carpentry</a>.
   </div>
   <div class="medium-5 columns">